 Action:

-After a review of the agency file, the lawyer should determine if any records or case notes of any social worker or supervisor have not been placed in the file and move to obtain those records as well either through informal or formal discovery.
+After a review of the agency file, the child’s lawyer should determine if any records or case notes of any social worker or supervisor have not been placed in the file and move to obtain those records as well either through informal or formal discovery.

 Commentary:

-Even if the lawyer is voluntarily given contents of the DHS file in paper or electronic format, the lawyer should also look at the actual file in the DHS office and request disclosure of all documents relating to the case from DHS, since the department may have additional items not given to the lawyer.
-If requests to obtain copies of the agency file are unsuccessful or slow in coming, the lawyer should pursue formal disclosure in a timely fashion.
-If the agency case file is inaccurate, the lawyer should seek to correct it.
-The lawyer must read the case file and request disclosure of documents periodically because information is continually being received by the agency.
+Even if the child’s lawyer is voluntarily given contents of the DHS file in paper or electronic format, the child’s lawyer should also look at the actual file in the DHS office and request disclosure of all documents relating to the case from DHS, since the department may have additional items not given to the lawyer.
+If requests to obtain copies of the agency file are unsuccessful or slow in coming, the child’s lawyer should pursue formal disclosure in a timely fashion.
+If the agency case file is inaccurate, the child’s lawyer should seek to correct it.
+The child’s lawyer must read the case file and request disclosure of documents periodically because information is continually being received by the agency.

 The child’s lawyer should obtain all necessary documents, including copies of all pleadings and relevant notices filed by other parties, and respond to requests for documents from other parties.